Snapkg/websockets/README.md

 * **Core Development**

   - Core development is the development of Snapkg itself.
-  - It includes designing and maintaining the package and repository schemas.
+  - It includes designing and maintaining the Snapkg package and repository schemas.

 * **Documentation**